Once Upon a Time in Mumbaai

-Once Upon a Time in Mumbaai is a 2010 Indian Hindi-language gangster film written by Rajat Arora and directed by Milan Luthria.
+Once Upon a Time in Mumbaai is a 2010 Indian Hindi-language neo-noir crime thriller film written by Rajat Arora and directed by Milan Luthria.
 It stars Ajay Devgn, Emraan Hashmi, Kangana Ranaut, Prachi Desai and Randeep Hooda.
-Produced by Ekta Kapoor under the Balaji Motion Pictures banner, Once Upon A Time in Mumbaai was released on 30 July 2010 to generally positive reviews from critics, and was a box office hit.
+Produced by Ekta Kapoor under the Balaji Motion Pictures banner, Once Upon A Time in Mumbaai was released on 30 July 2010 to generally positive reviews from critics, and was a commercial success.
 The film is loosely based on the lives of Mumbai underworld gangsters Haji Mastan and Dawood Ibrahim.
+It was made on a budget of ₹38 crore (₹28 crore for production and ₹10 crore for publicity and advertising).
 A sequel, Once Upon ay Time in Mumbai Dobaara!, was released in 2013.